 How to apply for a credit card

-To apply for a credit card, you’ll need to submit personal and financial information to the credit card issuer.
-Applying itself is easy — most lenders let you fill out applications online.
-Whether you get approved depends on your past credit history, income, and other eligibility factors .
+To apply for a credit card, you must submit personal and financial information to the credit card issuer.
+Applying for a credit card is easy — most lenders let you complete applications online.
+Whether you get approved depends on your past credit history, income, and other eligibility factors.

-If you’re just starting to build credit, you can consider applying for a secured card, like the Discover it Secured Credit card, and choose to check if you’re pre-approved within minutes — without harming your credit score or directly going to an application.
-In both cases, a hard inquiry will be placed on your credit report if you apply for an offer.
+Suppose you’re just starting to build credit history.
+In that case, you can consider applying for a secured card, like the Discover it Secured Credit card.
+You can find out if you’re pre-approved within minutes — without harming your credit score or directly going to an application.
+Plus, there’s no credit score required to apply.1

 Requirements to get a credit card

 In the U.S., you can apply for your own credit card as soon as you turn 18.
 But if you’re under 21, you must show the credit card issuer that you have your own source of income that doesn’t include the income or assets of anyone else, though there are a few exceptions.
 For example, you may be able to include income regularly deposited into your account, including a joint account You may be able to also include the income and assets of your spouse or domestic partner if you live in one of the following Community Property States: Arizona, California, Idaho, Louisiana, New Mexico, Nevada, Texas, Washington, or Wisconsin.